 - taste one of the many convent desserts: rice pudding, crème brûlée, sponge cake, barriga de freira (nun’s belly), papos de anjo (angel’s chins), toucinho do céu (bacon from heaven) and many others

 - taste Rocha do Oeste pears or the Bravo de Esmolfe apples and enjoy the PGI varieties of Alcobaça apples, Elvas plums, Cova da Beira cherries and pineapples from the Azores.
 These are all DOP fruits

-- Taste some chilled verde or white wine on hot days
+- Taste some chilled white wine on hot days